 South-facing and framed by the neighbours' Olive hedge, we layered 21 Mediterranean species and cultivars into the roof terrace, creating a cascading foliar composition which is intrinsically low maintenance.
 Since our clients devote much time to their Algarve home in Southern Portugal, the sun-loving flora represents searing coastal regions with Agapanthus, Arbutus, Chamaerops palm, Nerium and Pinus, alongside Mexican Agave and Dasylirion succulents in bespoke rooftop planters – contrasted by Hebe and Libertia from New Zealand in tall troughs.

 Essential oils wafting peacefully under piny canopies, caressed by tranquil skies and sandy beaches, produce spellbindingly meditative properties.
 To evoke such a primal, natural environment, shrouded in a hazy smog, contaminated riverbank and crane-filled horizon, entails a rigorous plants selection which immanently withstands this rather unfavourable microclimate, and sustains its sculptural silhouettes in dismal weather.
 Hovering above one of London's most cosmopolitan river crossings, with excellent drainage and sheltering buildings, the Mediterranean floras which enfold the rooftop perform elegantly with their evergreen energy, flaking bark and arching seed heads.

 Immersed in delightful bird's-eye views, perched atop an intimately exclusive position brimming with emergent architectonic syncopation, the roof terrace imbues its penthouse apartment's understated chic.
-The refinement of architectural foliage, colours, minimalist furniture and sleek surfaces likewise underlines a resplendently buoyant river scene, abundant in perpetual, reflecting light both day and night.
+The refinement of architectural design, colours, minimalist furniture and sleek surfaces likewise underlines a resplendently buoyant river scene, abundant in perpetual reflecting light both day and night.
 The more environmentally complex this urban setting becomes, through fast-paced, momentous Thames-side constructions, the further the rooftop design's timeless elegance accomplishes its purport.

 crepuscule by the dome